Spain's Telefonica bets on price hikes to end six-year slump

 The price increases, which range between 5 percent and 15 percent and will take effect on May 5, should add up to 300 million euros ($326 million) to core profits, enough to meet the management’s pledge to grow operating income in Spain in 2015.

-Official data shows the company controls 84 percent of the fiber optic market and, after buying Prisa’s Canal+ unit, it will also hold 70 percent of the pay-TV market.
+Official data shows the company controls 84 percent of the fibre optic market and, after buying Prisa’s Canal+ unit, it will also hold 70 percent of the pay-TV market.

 Ultra fast internet and exclusive TV products are seen as the key to winning the lion’s share of the premium bundles’ pie which is seen having a growth potential of 500 percent to reach 12 million clients and annual revenues of 10 billion euros.